nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

 After ironing out all the compilation issues, the visual design was still off.
 Despite specific instructions, ChatGPT did not use any shadcn/ui components to give the UI a polished look.
 Light/dark mode was not implemented, and movie entries didn't include the provided images.
-I had to provide the exact code to render the image in a 2/3 aspect ratio.
+Placeholder images were square, I had to adjust the code to render images in 2/3 aspect ratio.

 ![Iteration 1](assets/iteration-1.png)